 The complexity of the radio networks is growing as well as the networks themselves.
-Operators will need means to analyse changes in the network rapidly, given a high number of cells, several services with different QoS criteria and a huge amount of collected performance data.
+Operators will need means to analyze changes in the network rapidly, given a high number of cells, several services with different OoS criteria and a huge amount of collected performance data.
 Trend analysis can be performed using data averaged over various time periods, ranging from tens of seconds to days.
 One could for example follow one cell movement in PS during peak traffic hours, assuming that networks are able to report cell performance frequently enough.
-Another possibility is to analyse networks behaviour using data collected during a whole year.
-In Figure 3 shows trend analysis for 32 cells, all in separate displays.
-There are three main groups in Figure 3 coloured using red, green and blue.
+Another possibility is to analyze the network's behavior using data collected during a whole year.
+Figure 3 shows a trend analysis for 32 cells, all in separate displays.
+There are three main groups or clusters in Figure 3 colored using red, green and blue.
 For some cells the group membership varies during the monitored period.

 The advantage of this method is highly visual representation of changes.
-Furthermore, the cells' behaviour can be visualized as a function of time, for example over 24 hours.
-Depending on the traffic mix and traffic density in the network the performance shall be different.
-On the performance spectrum the areas of bad performance are known and it can be easily visualized weather the monitored performance stays out of the not wanted areas.
-Compared to traditional analysis methods, it is easier and faster to understand the characteristics of cell behaviour if this kind of function is used.
-Another application for trend analysis is related to network optimisation phase.
-When the network element configuration is changed, the operator normally wishes to see the effect of the change to performance.
-The procedure to improve network performance with PS basically goes:
+Furthermore, the behavior of the cells can be visualized as a function of time, for example over 24 hours.
+Depending on the traffic mix and traffic density in the network the performance is different.
+On the performance spectrum the areas of bad performance are known and it can easily be visualized weather the monitored performance stays out of the unwanted areas.
+Compared to traditional analysis methods, it is easier and faster to understand the characteristics of cell behavior if this kind of function is used.
+Another application for trend analysis is related to the network optimization phase.
+When the network element configuration is changed, the operator normally wishes to see the effect of the change to the performance.
+The procedure to improve network performance with the PS basically goes:

 - 1. Collect performance data - 2.
-Teach PS with the data - 3.
-Analyse (This step can be done several times with different time periods) - 4.
-Adjust parameters if needed to correct the possible problem - 5.
+Teach the PS with the data - Analyze (This step can be done several times using different time periods) - Adjust parameters if needed to correct the possible problem - 5.
 Verify adjustment effect on performance using PS.

-One possible way of doing trend analysis is that PS is taught several times and using RGB method (described earlier) and analyse the changes in dominating colours in PS.
+One possible way of doing trend analysis is that the PS is taught several times after which the RGB method (described earlier) is used to analyze the changes in dominating colors of the PS.